wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Users with specific deployment targets need to learn how to configure provider plugins for their target, for example, with a static file generated on the target.

-For authors of pure Python `py3-none-any` packages nothing changes.
 Authors of extension modules need to be taught how providers integrate with their build backend, how variant markers work, how to generate `variants.json`, how to publish variant wheels and the `variants.json` file, and how backwards compatibility with non-variant package managers works.
 They need to know which providers are commonly vendored or reimplemented and what features they support.

 ## Backwards compatibility